sohith-flashfire/clients-tracking/README.md

 - Can generate session keys for team leads
 - Can delete team lead users
 - Access to tracking portal
+- **Note**: Admin users are managed directly in the database.
+No automatic creation.

 ### Team Lead Users
 - Access to tracking portal only
 - Require session key for login (one-time use)
 - Cannot access admin functions
+- Created by admins through the admin dashboard

 ## API Endpoints